kaist-cp/circ/README.md

 We present Concurrent Immediate Reference Counting (CIRC), a new combination of epoch-based reclamation (EBR) with reference counting.
 CIRC generally outperforms CDRC and incurs almost none to modest overhead over the underlying EBR.

 * **Automatic Reachability Tracking**: CIRC attaches the few-bit representation of the epoch number to pointer fields and reference counts, which are updated along with pointer writes and immediate decrements, respectively.
 This allows for *immediate recursive destruction* of unneeded nodes.
-For example, in a linked-based queue, if a node $a$ was dequeued long ago and is being destroyed now, the successive node $b$ could not have been accessed through the node $a$.
-This knowledge allows immediate recursive destruction of the node $b$.
+For example, in a linked-based queue, if a node *a* was dequeued long ago and is being destroyed now, the successive node *b* could not have been accessed through the node *a*.
+This knowledge allows immediate recursive destruction of the node *b*.
 * **Immediate decrement style**: CIRC handles concurrency efficiently through immediate decrements and careful tracking of reference counts.
 When an object’s reference count reaches zero, it must be checked for local references.
 However, concurrency complicates this process.
 If a zero-count object is incremented back to a non-zero value and then decremented to zero again while a collector is running, its destruction must be canceled to prevent missing new local references.

     To handle this, CIRC applies an additional increment if an increment moves the count away from zero.
 When delayed destruction is processed, if the reference count is still zero, it is safe to destruct the object.
 Otherwise, the destruction is canceled, and the additional reference count is removed.
 This ensures that objects are only destroyed when they are truly no longer referenced, maintaining safe and efficient memory management.